We Love Doodles

 15. A Black Maltipoo Can Suffer From Separation Anxiety

 As mentioned above, black Maltipoos are highly intelligent, and such dogs are more prone to anxiety than others.
-Common causes of anxiety in the mix are big life changes, old age or illness, fears, and separation anxiety.
+Common causes of anxiety in the mix are big life changes, old age or illness, fears, and separation from their humans or “loved ones.”
 Anxiety caused by big life changes, old age, and illness can be treated with a stable daily routine and lots of TLC.

 In contrast, anxiety caused by fear can be managed with positive association training if the trigger can’t be eliminated.
 You should also practice separation training with them from a young age, and you can use anti-anxiety products like herbal supplements and plug-in diffusers to supplement your treatment.